 Ideal for writing formatted text within the terminal window, echo commands are pretty helpful.
 It doesn't even have to be restricted to static text.
 Instead, it can also include shell variables, directories, and filenames at the same time.
 You could also choose redirect echo to help create and then log text files.

-As the name suggests, echo repeats whatever you tell it to do, existing solely to repeat whatever it is said to repeat.
+As the name suggests, echo in Linux repeats whatever you tell it to do, existing solely to repeat whatever it is said to repeat.
 While this seems like quite a simple function, it is, in fact, a vital one.

 Without using echo, as an example, it would be difficult to do things like obtaining visible output from any shell script.
-Though it isn't exactly fancy, there's a high likelihood that echo has some good capabilities that you can get out of it for your personal use.
+Though it isn't exactly fancy, there's a high likelihood that the echo has some good capabilities that you can get out of it for your personal use.

 Most Linux systems come with two different echo versions, which are accessed using the two commands: